Accessibility

 :

 Behavior is one of the top reasons dogs are surrendered to shelters like HSCO.
-Before rehoming, we encourage you to explore support such as GoodPup, which offers affordable 1-1 training, at home and on your schedule, with trainers ready to help 24/7!
+Before rehoming, we encourage you to explore support such as Rover, which offers affordable 1-1 training, virtually or in your home.
 Click here

 Home To Home